 Convertible Bonds – Maintain all weightings.

-High Yield US Corporate Bonds – Maintain all weightings.
+High Yield US Corporate Bonds – No positions.

 Investment Grade Municipal Bonds – Maintain all weightings.

 Data – After rebounding nicely for five consecutive months, the equity markets retreated during September.
 There are several possible reasons for the selling, but the most likely factors are (1) profit taking in the technology sector, (2) the realization that additional fiscal stimulus or CARES 2 is not coming and (3) the upcoming US presidential election.
 For 2020 YTD, we see the following equity benchmark returns: US Large Cap – DJIA (-2.65%) and S&P 500 (+4.09%), US Small Cap – Russell 2000 (-9.64%) and International – ACWX (-6.37%).
 Economic data is generally improving.
 Volatility (as measured by VIX) has remained above the long run average of 20.0, a trend we expect will continue until 2021.
 Estimates of GDP growth for Q3 are in a range of +30% to +35%, an historic comeback after the painful setback recorded for Q2 (-31.4%).
 Consumer confidence, as measured and reported by the Conference Board, surged in September after back-to-back monthly declines, but remains well below pre-Covid 19 levels.
 Inflation, as measured by the change in the Consumer Price Index, came in at 1.3% in August, below the Fed target of 2%.
 Monthly job growth since the historic collapse in April has come in at 2,625,000, leaving the national unemployment rate at a high 8.4%.
 Retail sales remain strong, though monthly gains have moderated since a good rebound in May and June.
 Data from the housing sector continues to be strong with housing starts and new home sales reporting gains in May, June and July.